zogar1993/jsonkraken/README.md

     foo[0][0] = "bar"
 	println(foo[0][0]) //prints: bar

+If you try to get an element which does not exist, an exception will be thrown.

 Here are some other auxiliary methods and properties JsonValue has:

 	foo.remove(bar) //removes element at index/key bar